Tours

 Student Field Trips

-Teachers and homeschooling parents are invited to Gammelgården Museum of Scandia for students to learn about early immigration to Minnesota.
+Teachers and homeschooling parents are invited to Gammelgården Museum for students to learn about early immigration to Minnesota.

 Free Admission/Tour for Children under 12, Gammelgården Members, and ASI Current Members